 I, myself have written many articles on marketing strategies that ultimately help you in getting more traffic.
-Some examples include guest posting, content distribution, social media marketing, building backlinks and more.
+Some examples include guest posting, content distribution, social media marketing, link building and more.

-Download this how to guide to maintain your SEO ranking after reaching at the top of ranking.
+Download this how to guide to maintain your SEO ranking after reaching at the top of search engine rankings.

 But, there’s one subject that’s rarely discussed in online marketing blogs:

 Maintaining your search engine rankings once you’ve reached the top spot.